by Lee Ann Pomrenke

 Self-interest or selfishness?

-When we consider the causes we are going to pour ourselves into, taking inventory of our own situation first adds to our effectiveness.
-Just as Esther considered what she, and only she, could do to save her people, we can consider our own power and access as well.
+When we consider the causes we will pour ourselves into, taking inventory of our situation first adds to our effectiveness.
+Just as Esther considered what she, and only she, could do to save her people, we can consider our power and access as well.